cocos2d/cocos2d-objc/README.md

 ==================

-[cocos2d for iPhone][1] is a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac.
+[cocos2d for iPhone][1] is a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac OS X.
 It is based on the [cocos2d][2] design but instead of using python it, uses objective-c.